18F/handbook/_pages/hiring-staying-or-changing-jobs/assignee-detail.md

 - Employee Name
 - The name of the new supervisor (if applicable)
 - The Position Description number for the new reassignment.
-- Link to the copleted Internal Candidate Pool spreadsheet
+- Link to the completed Internal Candidate Pool spreadsheet
 - Effective date for reassignment (Note, this has to take place on a pay period)

 ## Notifying Internal Candidates